 Business directories are extremely important for ranking factor for local businesses because they provide valuable backlinks and location information reinforcement.
 However, in order to reap the benefits of local directories, all your business information must be accurate on all of them.

 To start, you should set up a Google My Business account.
 In addition to being a directory itself, Google My Business is also a great way to communicate directly with Google and is also the source that feeds into Google’s map listings.
-To learn more about setting up an account, download a copy of our free Google My Business ebook.

 After you set up your Google My Business account, you should inventory your business listing across all online directories.
 Instead of auditing each site one-by-one, you can use our free diagnostic tool that will show you how your business is listed on major directories.
 You’ll need to make sure to fix any errors and inconsistencies so that your listing on major directories matches your Google My Business information.